 You should be the ideal reader for the books you write.
 Playing the role of an admiring reader of another author’s work will get you into this mindset.

 6. Create an outline

 Take your book topic, and write down everything you know about what will happen in your book.
-You can make your outline as detailed or as sparse as you like, but take time to think through your entire book from start to finish.
+Take time to think through your entire book from start to finish.
 And if you’re struck, I recommend starting with the climactic moment and working your way backwards.

 A few weeks from now, when you’re in the ugly middle of the writing process, you’ll find it incredibly helpful to have these notes about the arc of your story.

 This is it: start writing!
 Sit down at your desk or dedicated writing space, open your preferred book writing software, and write your first chapter.